 gas and ROGs are the two classes of hydrocarbons that the CARB inventories.
 ROGs have relatively high photochemical reactivity.
 The major source of ROGs is the incomplete combustion of fossil fuel in internal combustion engines.
 Other sources of ROGs include evaporative emissions associated with paints and solvents, application of asphalt paving, and household consumer products.
 ROGs do not directly cause effects on human health, but they cause effects by reactions of ROGs to form secondary pollutants.
 ROGs are also transformed into organic aerosols in the atmosphere, contributing to higher levels of fine PM and lower visibility.
 The CARB uses the term ROG for air quality analysis and defines it the same as the federal term VOC.
 In this analysis, ROG is assumed to be equivalent to VOC.

-30 miles Too little ozone there...
-Manv Protective Ozone Layer Too much ozone popular consumer here...
-Cars.
-Stratosphere products like air trucks, power conditioners and plants, and Troposphere refrigerators involve 6 miles factories all emit chlorofluorocarbons air pollution that or halons during forms ground-level either manufacture ozone, a primary or use.
-Over time. component of these chemicals smog. damage the earth's protective ozone
+Too little ozone there...
+Many popular consumer products like air conditioners and refrigerators involve chlorofluorocarbons or halons during either manufacture or use.
+Over time, these chemicals damage the earth's protective ozone layer.